omnistreams/omnistreams-spec/README.md

 semantics (see also [pull
 streams](https://github.com/pull-stream/pull-stream)).

 There's also a lot of overlap with node streams.
-There several excellent projects to bring node streams to the browser, and even between the browser and node backend over websockets (see [ws-streamify](https://github.com/baygeldin/ws-streamify), [websocket-stream](https://github.com/maxogden/websocket-stream)).
+There are several excellent projects to bring node streams to the browser, and even between the browser and node backend over websockets (see [ws-streamify](https://github.com/baygeldin/ws-streamify), [websocket-stream](https://github.com/maxogden/websocket-stream)).
 In terms of